crpietschmann/portfolio/_pages/about.md

 ---
 My name is Chris Pietschmann.
 I do so many things, it's difficult to describe myself in just a single sentence.
 So here's a few:

-I'm a husband, father of 2 wonderful children, Founder of [Build Azure LLC](https://buildazure.com), Owner of [Simplovation LLC](http://simplovation.com), Microsoft MVP, Microsoft Certified Azure Solutions Architect, and I am also engaged in a journey of continuous education, of which I enjoy sharing what I learn with others.
+I'm a husband, father of 2 wonderful children, Founder of [Build5NInes](https://build5nines.com), Owner of [Simplovation LLC](http://simplovation.com), Microsoft MVP, Microsoft Certified Azure Solutions Architect, and I am also engaged in a journey of continuous education, of which I enjoy sharing what I learn with others.
 I hope to teach, be taught, and inspire others.
 Also, I recently started new blogs over at <http://buildazure.com> dedicated to sharing information and tutorials on Microsoft Azure development.
-I am also a Founder of the [Milwaukee Azure meetup group](http://mkeazure.com).

-A mantra I live by is: "Work Smart, Not Hard"
+A mantra I live by is: "[Work Smart, Not Hard](https://pietschsoft.com/post/2013/07/27/work-smart-not-hard)"

 The pietschsoft.com domain name has been my internet presence hub since 2003, and I've been blogging here since 2004.